hrosailing/hrosailing/Documentation/Documentation.rst

                                 | ``polardiagram``.\ **PolarDiagram** instance  which will be
                                 | written to the .csv-file

-            | Raises an exception if the file can't be written to
+            | Raises a FileWritingException if the file can't be written to

     ``polardiagram``.\ **from_csv**\(``csv_path, fmt='hro', tw=True``)